Chart Color Schemes

 Health outcomes in Singleton Surrounds are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Singleton Surrounds shows below-average health indicators with common conditions slightly more prevalent across both younger and older age groups.
-Private health cover is very high at approximately 56% (~3,111 people), compared to 51.9% across Rest of NSW.
+Singleton Surrounds shows below-average health outcomes with common conditions slightly more prevalent than average across all age groups.
+The area has a high private health cover rate at approximately 56% (around 3,138 people), compared to 51.9% in the rest of NSW.

-The most common medical conditions are arthritis (9.5%) and asthma (8.5%).
-68.1% of residents declare no medical ailments, higher than the 62.6% in Rest of NSW.
-The area has 19.0% of residents aged 65 and over (1,045 people), higher than the 16.9% in Rest of NSW.
-Health outcomes among seniors are above average, better than the general population in health metrics.
+The most frequent medical conditions are arthritis and asthma, affecting 9.5% and 8.5% of residents respectively.
+About 68.1% of residents report no medical ailments, compared to 62.6% in the rest of NSW.
+Singleton Surrounds has a higher proportion of seniors aged 65 and over at 19.0% (around 1,054 people), compared to 16.9% in the rest of NSW.
+Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health